 The prize is worth £50,000 to the winner.
 It will be awarded to the author of the best, eligible full-length novel in the opinion of the judges.
 The prize may not be divided or withheld.

 Following recommendations from the Booker Prize Foundation Advisory Committee, which also advises on any changes to the rules.
 It represents all sides of the book world.
-Its members are: Richard Cable, publisher; Mark Chilton, Company Secretary and General Counsel of Booker Group plc; Emmanuel Roman, Chief Executive, Man; Jonathan Douglas, Director of the National Literacy Trust; Maggie Fergusson, writer and Secretary of the Royal Society of Literature; Basil Comely, BBC TV; Derek Johns, the literary agent; Peter Kemp, Chief Fiction Reviewer, The Sunday Times; James Daunt, Managing Director of Waterstone’s; Nigel Newton, publisher; Fiammetta Rocco, literary editor, The Economist (Man Booker International Prize Administrator); Eve Smith (Secretary, the Booker Prize Foundation); and Robert Topping; Topping & Company Booksellers.
+Its members are: Richard Cable, publisher; Mark Chilton, Company Secretary and General Counsel of Booker Group plc; Jonty Claypole, Head of Arts, BBC; Emmanuel Roman, Chief Executive, Man; Jonathan Douglas, Director of the National Literacy Trust; Maggie Fergusson, writer and Secretary of the Royal Society of Literature; Adam Freudenheim, publisher, Pushkin Press; Derek Johns, the literary agent; Peter Kemp, Chief Fiction Reviewer, The Sunday Times; James Daunt, Managing Director of Waterstone’s; Nigel Newton, publisher; Fiammetta Rocco, Books and Arts Editor, The Economist (Man Booker International Prize Administrator); Eve Smith (Secretary, the Booker Prize Foundation); and Robert Topping; Topping & Company Booksellers.

 The Literary Director of the Booker Prize Foundation also sits on the Advisory Committee as Chair.
 Until April 2015, Ion Trewin occupied this role; his replacement will do so in due course.

 The Advisory Committee chair is appointed by the Booker Prize Foundation.
 Every effort is made to achieve a balance between the judges of gender, articulacy and role.
 A judge is rarely enrolled a second time.